thanpolas/Practice/Node.js.md

 This is a collection of best practices, cheats and tips for doing safe sex with node.js, enjoy!

-## Maintainability

-Maintainability comes out of a uniform and homogeneous codebase.
-The fact that multiple developers are expected to read and understand existing code must always be the top and foremost priority when authoring code.
-After all, we write code for the purpose of reading it.

-To achieve codebase uniformity and homogeneity a certain set of rules must be agreed upon and honored by all authors.
-This document is about these rules.
-When applied properly, the whole codebase should look like it was authored by a single person.

 ## <a name='TOC'>Table of Contents</a>

   1. [Formatting](#formatting)